-Snakes are remarkable animals, but they have an unearned negative reputation.
-Some people have even come to fear these stunning animals, but in reality, snakes have more reasons to fear us.
+Snakes are remarkable animals.
+Some people fear them, but in reality, snakes have more reasons to fear us.

-Every year, at least 440,000 pythons are slaughtered in Indonesia, Malaysia, and Vietnam—just to be made into shoes and handbags!
-The real number is probably way higher because this number doesn’t include the thousands of illegally traded pythons who are exported annually.
+Every year, at least 440,000 pythons are slaughtered in Indonesia, Malaysia, and Vietnam—just to be made into shoes and handbags.
+The real number is probably much higher because this number doesn’t include the thousands of illegally traded pythons who are exported annually.

 Most are torn from their own homes deep in the jungles of Indonesia and Malaysia.

 Once they are captured, their heads are often forced down and cut off with a machete.
-Others have their heads nailed to a tree and their skins slowly peeled off.
+Other times, the snakes’ heads are nailed to a tree and their skins slowly peeled off.
 Because of their slow metabolisms, snakes remain conscious and are able to feel pain and fear even after they have their heads cut off.

 If they aren’t beheaded or nailed to a tree, they are beaten to death.
 Their jaws are forced open so that a tube can be jammed down their throats, then their bodies are pumped full of water to make their skins easier to remove.
 Ropes are tied tightly around their necks to prevent any fluid from escaping their bodies.